thhwarrior/miniShell/README.md

     16. exit (exits the shell)

-The files for these commands are located in fucntion folder
+The files for these commands are located in function folder